Your Horoscope This Week: January 25 To 31

 Neptune can blur lines, so there may be moments where you feel invincible one minute and impatient the next when things do not move fast enough.
 Pace yourself.
 Manifestation is not a sprint.
 When you pair faith with follow-through, your ability to bring your dreams to life is far stronger now than it was even a few weeks ago.

-The fire only intensifies as the week leads into a Full Moon in Leo on February 1st, lighting up your sector of fate, romance, creativity, and joy.
-This is a chef’s-kiss moment for self-expression, passion projects, and heart-led decisions.
+The fire only intensifies as the week leads into a Full Moon in Leo on February 2nd, lighting up your sector of fate, romance, creativity, and joy.
+This is a chef’s kiss moment for self-expression, passion projects, and heart-led decisions.
 You may experience a breakthrough in love, feel seen for your talents, or finally give yourself permission to take up more space without apology.

 AdvertisementADVERTISEMENT